Hypothetical types of biochemistry: Azotosome

-A hypothetical cell membrane termed an azotosome, capable of functioning in liquid methane in Titan conditions was computer-modeled in an article published in February 2015.
+A hypothetical cell membrane termed an azotosome, able to function in liquid methane in Titan conditions was computer-modelled in an article published in February 2015.
 Composed of acrylonitrile, a small molecule containing carbon, hydrogen, and nitrogen, it is predicted to have stability and flexibility in liquid methane comparable to that of a phospholipid bilayer (the type of cell membrane possessed by all life on Earth) in liquid water.
 An analysis of data obtained using the Atacama Large Millimeter / submillimeter Array (ALMA), completed in 2017, confirmed substantial amounts of acrylonitrile in Titan's atmosphere.
-Later studies questioned whether acrylonitrile would be able to self-assemble into azotozomes.
+Later studies questioned whether acrylonitrile would be able to self-assemble into azotosomes.
+However, in 2025 a new mechanism was proposed by scientists Christian Mayer and Conor Nixon to overcome the previous barriers to self-assembly of azotosomes in liquid methane, based on 'splashing' of a methane lake surface film by a hydrocarbon raindrop.